 There are many interesting desert birds here, too, including endemic monjitas, canasteros, and cacholotes.
 On the lagoons, we should see flamingos and large concentrations of waterfowl.
 Another highlight will be an exciting boat trip to observe the endangered Southern Right Whale and, with luck, even Orca.
-Out on the wild Patagonian steppe and in coastal habitats, we will be looking for such specialties as the lovely Tawny-throated Dotterel and Two-banded Plover.
+Out on the wild Patagonian steppe and in coastal habitats, we will be looking for such specialties as the Two-banded plover and lovely Tawnythroated Dotterel.